D2S: Representing sparse descriptors and 3D coordinates for camera relocalization: Proposed Approach

 where $N$ is the number of mini-batch sizes, $K$ is the number of descriptors in the current frame, and $\mathbf{y}_{i}$ is the ground truth scene coordinate.
 We multiply the difference between estimated and ground truth world coordinates by $z_{i} \in \{0,1\}$, which is the ground truth reliability of descriptors.
 The goal is to ensure that the optimization focuses on robust descriptors while learning to ignore unreliable descriptors.

 Because the loss Eq. \ref{loss_m} is used to optimize only the robust features, we propose an additional loss function to simultaneously learn to be aware of this assumption, as follows:

-As described in Section \ref{simple_function}, $\beta$ is a scale factor chosen to enable the optimization to focus on the descriptors belonging to high uncertainty regions or failures of the detector.
-The combination of $\mathcal{L}_{m}$ and $\mathcal{L}_{u}$ can result in a stable optimization on two different criteria of robust descriptors.
-In practice, we chose the factor value as $\beta=100$ for successively learning to classify unreliable descriptors and focus on robust features (refer to Fig. \ref{fig_attention_1} for an example result).
+As described in Section \ref{simple_function}, $\beta$ is a scale factor chosen to make the expected reliability prediction easy to reach a small value when the input descriptors belong to high uncertainty regions.

-In addition, as the camera poses are known for the training data, we also apply the re-projection loss for each 2D descriptor's position.
-The aim of this loss function is to align the general scene coordinates following the correct camera rays.
-This loss function can be described as follows:
+In addition, we also apply the re-projection error loss for each 2D descriptor's position.
+The loss function aims to align the general scene coordinates following the correct camera rays, which is described as follows:

-where $\mathbf{R}_{j}$ is the rotation matrix and $\mathbf{t}_{j}$ is the translation vector of camera pose $j$. $\pi(.)$ is a function to convert the estimated 3D camera coordinates to 2D pixel position, with $u_{i}$ as its ground truth pixel coordinate.
+where $\mathbf{R}_{j}$ is the rotation matrix and $\mathbf{t}_{j}$ is the translation vector of camera pose $j$ obtained from SfM models. $\pi(.)$ is a function to convert the estimated 3D camera coordinates to 2D pixel position, with $u_{i}$ as its ground truth pixel coordinate. $z_{i} \in \{0,1\}$, where $z_i = 1$ if keypoint has 3D coordinate available in SfM models, and $z_i = 0$ otherwise.

 Finally, these loss functions are combined with the scale factor as follows: